tootainz/VeryNeg/readme.md

 You can hold (copy) settings from one negative to another and then export one or all of the negatives.
 VeryNEg provides non-destructive editing and saves edits to a sidecart .neg file automatically.

-VeryNeg was developed originally as a part of my master's thesis research.
-It is in currently beta development and still has many bugs, unsupprted features etc.
+VeryNeg was developed originally as a part of my master's thesis research for Master of Arts from Visual Communication Design, Aalto University.
+It is currently in beta development and still has many bugs, unsupported features etc. I don't even know if it works on any other machine than my own...

 ## Current state of the application: